 General means the General (formerly called General Superintendent) for the time being of The Salvation Army under its Constitution.

+Said recited Deeds Poll means the Deed of Constitution and the hereinbefore recited Deeds Poll of 26 July 1904 and 1 June 1920.

 Salvation Army means the religious society or organisation referred to in the hereinbefore recited Deeds Poll of 7 August 1878, 26 July 1904 and 1 June 1920.

-Said recited Deeds Poll means the Deed of Constitution and the hereinbefore recited Deeds Poll of 26 July 1904 and 1 June 1920.

 Trustees means the persons for the time being constituting the body corporate.

 Will includes codicil and every other testamentary disposition.